keptn/lifecycle-toolkit/docs/content/en/docs/migrate/metrics-observe/_index.md

 We hope you will contribute your experiences and questions that you have.

-The Keptn Lifecycle Toolkit can be migrated to
-Keptn Metrics and Keptn Evaluations.
+The SLIs and SLOs used for Keptn v1 quality gates can be ported to KLT Keptn Metrics and Keptn Evaluations.

 Note that KLT includes additional observability features that are not included in Keptn v1 by default: